alcrene/valconfig/docs/Usage.md

   path is relative to *config/*)

 `__local_config_filename__`
 : Filename to search for local configuration.
+If `None`, no search is performed.
+  Typically this is set to `None` for library packages and a string value for project packages: library packages are best configured by modifying their `config` object (perhaps within a project’s own `config`), than by using a local file.
-  If no file is found, and `__create_template_config__` is `True`, then a blank config file with instructions is created at the root of the project repository.
+  If no file is found, and `__create_template_config__` is `True` (the default), then a blank config file with instructions is created at the root of the project repository.
+  Default value is `None`.

 `__value_substitutions__`
 : Dictionary of substitutions for plain text values.